aerjay/algal-blooms/README.md

 + Image of UI
 ```
 ## What Are Algae Blooms
 Algae blooms are rapid growths of photosynthetic eukaryotic organisms which can occur in fresh or marine environments.
 During a bloom, the algae will consume the available nutrients in a given body of water, allowing the population to quickly grow and dominate.
 Their rapid growth however leads into a rapid death, allowing bacteria to grow.
-This resuts in a dead zone as the bacteria consume the available oxygen and nutrients in the water.
+This results in a dead zone as the bacteria consume the available oxygen and nutrients in the water.

 **Harmful algae blooms (HABs)** contain algae species which additionally release toxins which can contaminate waterways, further causing health issues through contamination of drinking water and contact with wildlife.
 <p align="center">